 Instructions

-• Preheat the oven to 400°F and grease a 9x13-inch baking dish with coconut oil.
+- Preheat the oven to 350°F and grease a 9x13-inch or similar baking dish.

 My family loved this recipe!!
 Made it this weekend but had to sub in some blueberries to make the filling more substantial (my kids couldn’t resist this sliced peaches!)
 It still turned out wonderful with the peach/blueberry mixture.
 Thank you for another family favorite!